drEnilight/vatlayer-ruby/README.md

 ```

 * `config.access_key` - your Vatlayer access key
-* `config.https` - your can use https mode, default `false`
+* `config.https` - you can use https mode, default `false`

 Please note that the https configuration is optional and only available to paid-accounts.
 If unset, these configuration-values are just nil.

 ## Available methods
-When a method expects a hash as argument, the hash keys have the same name as described in [Teamleader API documentation](http://apidocs.teamleader.be/).
+When a method expects a hash as argument, the hash keys have the same name as described in [Vatlayer API documentation](https://vatlayer.com/documentation).

 ## License